mingli1991/mm2017/README.txt

 		((120 -40)/(180-40))*5/100 = (8/14)*0.05 = 0.2/7 ~ 0.0286

 3. add the calculated the percentage for each category to get total score for each team (this total should be less than 1).
 4. print out the total score for each team for picking up the winner if any team meets.
 For readabilty, time the total with 100000.
+5. to run the app, create jar with all the lib and the main class, copy the data file to the same folder with jar file and go to the jar folder, under that folder type: java -jar PickWinner.jar